 So how does that go for these men that build their own women?
 In Metropolis, Maschinenmensch-Maria never gets to make her own mind up.
 Her role is set by Rotwang’s outmaneuvering of Frederson, so she becomes exactly what Rotwang wants.
 The Bride, on the other hand, is an explicit rejection of such an outcome.
-Three males (Frankenstein, Pretorious, and the Monster) are responsible for her creation, and she does precisely nothing that they wish.
+Three males (Frankenstein, Pretorious, and the Monster) are responsible for her creation, and she does precisely nothing that they wish of her.

 This thread runs through Frankensteinian film.
 The question of whether the female monster will obey or rebel is sexualised in a way that (Rocky Horror Picture Show aside) the male monster usually isn’t.
 Getting back to Metropolis, this is especially apparent.
 After all, if Rotwang wants his Maschinenmensch to be able to impersonate Maria, surely the best way to accomplish this would be having the robot copy Maria’s mannerisms.
-Instead it acts, frankly, like a lonely middle aged man’s idea of what a twenty year old party-girl is like.
+Instead it acts like a lonely middle aged man’s idea of what a twenty year old party-girl is like.
 It’s obedience to its maker is sexualised in a way that doesn’t even make much sense in context.
-Rotwang couldn’t imagine a different way for the Maschinenmensch to behave, and so neither could she.
+Rotwang couldn’t imagine a different way for the Maschinenmensch to behave, and so neither could the Maschinenmensch herself.

 In conclusion, Lang and Whale are taking different sides on one of the great questions about artificial life: which would be worse, if artificial life rebelled against us, or if it obeyed us?
 This abstract argument takes on a more visceral dimension when the artificial being in question is presented female – and especially so when the filmmaker is a man.